eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

 2. The code modifies the supply for the newly issued token which is recorded in the `statstable` instance
 3. The modify method accepts two parameters `st` and `same_payer`:
     - `st` is the existing updated table entry
-    - `same_payer` is a constant expression defined by the EOSIO framework in the `multi_index.hpp` file.
+    - `same_payer` is a constant expression defined by the Antelope framework in the `multi_index.hpp` file.

     **Note**: When used, if the new stored value requires more RAM, the extra needed RAM is paid by the same account that originally paid for the table entry.
 If the new value requires less RAM, a new fee is not incurred.